zeinmusarsaa/zeinsStartup/notes.md

 For today, I did the assignments due on Thursday.
 I started by forking the codepens and making edits.
 There were some things I didn't know how to do and looked at the example forks in all 3 assignments.
 I also fixed things according to what I would perfer on my webpage.
 I am excited to implement these CSS structures into our startup websites next week.

 For the CSS startup assignment, I created multiple CSS pages as every one of the pages on my website will be changed and altered according to what it is.

+For my profile page, I added profile sections within my css code, using what I learned in class as well as what I learned through W3schools and other resources.
+I also looked for different ideas on CodePen and learned how to implement them.